dafny-lang/dafny/README.md

 [![Build and Test](https://github.com/dafny-lang/dafny/workflows/Build%20and%20Test/badge.svg)](https://github.com/dafny-lang/dafny/actions?query=workflow%3A%22Build+and+Test%22) [![Gitter](https://badges.gitter.im/dafny-lang/community.svg)](https://gitter.im/dafny-lang/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Dafny is a **programming language with a program verifier**.
 As you type in your program, the verifier constantly looks over your shoulders, flags any errors, shows you counterexamples, and congratulates you when your code matches your specifications.
+When you're done, Dafny **compiles your code to C#, Java, JavaScript and Go**, so it can integrate in your existing workflow.

 ![vs-code-dafny-2 0 0-demo](https://user-images.githubusercontent.com/3601079/140799975-f3ac0925-10d9-4c14-b1a9-cd449854c6ae.gif)

-Dafny provides an **incredible agility in production environments**.
+Developers use Dafny to obtain **guarantees that their code meets the specifications they write**, by easily writing both code and specifications in the Dafny programming language itself, and then **spending far less time hinting Dafny to verify the code** than chasing corner bugs down the road.
-It integrates well into existing workflow environments because it **compiles to C#, Java, JavaScript and Go**.
-Developers can write **guaranteed bug-free code**, prove and push optimizations **directly in production** with an assurance equivalent to a mathematically proved theorem, meaning no need to write all test cases with the fear of missing a corner test, and no more rollbacks.
+Developers thus can avoid dreaded missed corner tests that could cause rollbacks.

 Dafny has support for common programming concepts such as [classes and inheritance](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-class-types), [datatypes and pattern matching](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#181-inductive-datatypes) that can have methods, [lazily unbounded datatypes](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#182-co-inductive-datatypes), [subset types e.g. for bounded integers](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-subset-types), [lambdas](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-lambda-expressions), [immutable and mutable data structures](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-collection-types)...